President Trump Not Safe From Being Removed From Twitter For Hateful Conduct, Says CEO Jack Dorsey

 “Blocking a world leader from Twitter or removing their controversial Tweets would hide important information people should be able to see and debate.
 It would also not silence that leader, but it would certainly hamper necessary discussion around their words and actions.
 We review Tweets by leaders within the political context that defines them, and enforce our rules accordingly.
 No one person’s account drives Twitter’s growth, or influences these decisions.
 We work hard to remain unbiased with the public interest in mind.”

-President Trump has frequently drawn criticism from his detractors while receiving cheers from his supporters for sharing his unfiltered views in late night messages posted to his @realDonaldTrump account.
-As reported in Inquisitr in July, Trump took to Twitter to advise Iranian President Rouhani to “BE CAUTIOUS.”
+President Trump has frequently drawn criticism from his detractors while receiving cheers from his supporters for sharing his unfiltered views in late-night messages posted to his @realDonaldTrump account.
+As reported in the Inquisitr in July, Trump took to Twitter to advise Iranian President Rouhani to “BE CAUTIOUS.”

 To Iranian President Rouhani: NEVER, EVER THREATEN THE UNITED STATES AGAIN OR YOU WILL SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE.
 WE ARE NO LONGER A COUNTRY THAT WILL STAND FOR YOUR DEMENTED WORDS OF VIOLENCE & DEATH.
 BE CAUTIOUS!